 We may collect, hold, use and disclose your personal information for other purposes which are within reasonable expectations or where permitted by law.
 We may on occasion also match and combine the personal information that you provide with information that we obtain from other sources or that is already in our records, whether collected online or offline or by predecessor or affiliated group companies, for the purposes described above.

 7 – Who do we disclose personal information to?

 We share your personal information in the following ways:

-Your personal information may be accessible to all Plico Energy Project affiliated companies worldwide for the purposes described in this policy.
+Your personal information may be accessible to all Plico Project affiliated companies worldwide for the purposes described in this policy.

 Service Providers.
 Your personal information may be accessible to our service providers and suppliers, which assist us with producing and delivering our products and services, operating our business and marketing, promotion and communications.
 These providers and suppliers include, for example, bill processing, installers and shipping agents.

 Sponsors, Business or Joint Venture partners.
 Your personal information may be accessible to our agents, representatives, sponsors and other entities for which we are acting as a joint venture or business partner.

 Other Third Parties: We may share personal information with other third parties if we expressly told you about such potential disclosure at the point at which you submitted the Information to us.